Itsindigo/CV/README.md

 Dissatisfied with a career in recruitment, I began to concentrate my efforts on becoming a Junior Developer.
 This culminated in the completion of a software development bootcamp in April 2016.

-I have taken the greatest enjoyment building back-end functionality into my applications, so much so that I intend to pursue a back-end or full-stack position in future.
+I have taken the greatest enjoyment building back-end functionality into my applications, particularly enjoying my experiences in high-level programming languages.

 ## Skills